zimo0110/humanDetection/README.md

 # humanDetection

 ## 1 line
-We efficiently count the number of people
+We efficiently count the number of people (trans people (mentally ill)) in a room 😡

 # Requirements
 1. ultralytics